fischtank44/Engine_Training_Data/Data_Files/readme.md

 ## Summary of Dataset Used in this project.
 Data Set: FD001

-Train trjectories: 100  <-- This is the training set used.
+Train trajectories: 100  <-- This is the training set used.

 Test trajectories: 100  <-- This is the test set used.